grantharper/java-ocp/NOTES.md

 * listing contents of directory
 * printing file contents

-File.walk() depth-first traversal
+Files.walk() depth-first traversal
 overloaded method gives option to specify search depth

-Files.find(), must specify search depth, give it a BiPredicate of Path and BasicFileAttributes
+Files.find(), must specify search depth, give it a BiPredicate of Path and BasicFileAttributes Files.find(Path p1, Integer depth, BiPredicate<Path, BasicFileAttributes> bp)

-File.list(), basically the same as Files.walk with a search depth of 1
+Files.list(), basically the same as Files.walk with a search depth of 1

-Files.readAllLines - loads the entire file in memory, so with large files this can be a problem File.lines - lazy loading of lines via Stream<String>
+Files.readAllLines - loads the entire file in memory, so with large files this can be a problem Files.lines - lazy loading of lines via Stream<String>
 In almost all cases, you should use File.lines

 #### Localization, Exceptions, and Assertions